satellytes/satellytes.com/data/pages/clients.md

 We have been a proud supporter of a world-renowned sports club since mid-2018.

 For this we are working in a lead role on the relaunch of the entire website.
-In doing so, it is close to our heart to use our expertise in the technology sector to achieve sustainable results and establish ourselves as a long-term partner.

 Our UX/UI experts realized a modern and ergonomic UX concept including a design system.
 The implementation of the website is technically based on Gatsby and React - connected via API to an existing CMS (Headless).
 This way